 Husbands do not need a parent.
-But that does not stop wives from employing mothering tendencies in marriage.
+But that does not stop some wives from employing mothering tendencies in marriage.

 The last few days I have been asking God to help me release my husband to be all He created him to be.
-I am like most wives; I love stability and working routines, and dislike uncertainties.
+I don’t want to be fearful or anxious about what God has for his (our) future.

-So while I pray that God would work amazing things in my husband’s life, I also quake at what that might mean for my life and our marriage.
+However, I do like stability and working routines, and dislike uncertainties.
+So while I pray that God would work amazing things in our lives, I sometimes worry about what that might mean.

 I was thinking about my tendencies the other day and the word “mothering” came to mind.